Prosecutors: Brockton mom killed sons in ‘ritual,’ stabbed oldest child 50 times

-BROCKTON, MA (WHDH) — A Brockton mother charged with stabbing her two young children to death inside an apartment in the city was arraigned Tuesday on two counts of murder.
+BROCKTON, Mass.
+(WHDH) — A Brockton mother charged with stabbing her two young children to death in their apartment was arraigned Tuesday on two counts of murder.

 The horrific deaths of Latarsha Sanders’ two sons, ages 5 and 8, were detailed in Brockton District Court.

-Prosecutors said an ambulance was dispatched to the home because Sanders reported having a medical incident, but that she never mentioned anything about her sons.
-Neighbors told police that Sanders had kids at home, which led to the gruesome discovery.
+Prosecutors said an ambulance was dispatched to the home because Sanders reported having a medical incident but that she never mentioned anything about her sons.
+Neighbors told police that Sanders had children at home, which led to the gruesome discovery.

-Brockton Mayor Bill Carpenter’s office sent out a robocall around 12:50 p.m. to city council members confirming the stabbing deaths of the two children.

-Plymouth County District Attorney Timothy Cruz announced the arrest of Sanders on Monday evening.
+Sanders allegedly cleaned up the children’s bodies and mopped up the blood from the crime scene before placing her sons in their beds.
+State Police said they located a kitchen knife left in the sink that is believed to be the murder weapon.

 “This is a gruesome, disturbing and most of all a heartbreaking crime,” said Cruz.

-Cruz did not reveal the names of the children.
-He said the two brothers were pronounced dead at the scene, sparking a homicide investigation.

-“Sanders made statements that can be construed as admissions to this crime to the investigators.
-Those will be shared tomorrow at her arraignment,” said Cruz.

-Cruz said it is believed the children were killed some time in the last 48 hours.
-Neighbors said they are shaken and frightened by the horrifying news.
+Cruz said Monday that it is believed the children were killed some time in the last 48 hours.

-“Just two kids.
-I can’t believe it.
-Why would you stab two kids?” a tearful Cassandre Lorvainis told 7News.

-Another woman was seen placing a teddy bear across the street from the crime scene.
+Sanders was ordered held without bail.
+She is next due in court on April 9.

 (Copyright (c) 2018 Sunbeam Television.
 All Rights Reserved.
 This material may not be published, broadcast, rewritten, or redistributed.)